CN-UPB/DeepCoMP/README.md

 ## Things to Evaluate

-TODO: save all checkpoints and load best. not just last 10 - sometimes the agent gets a bit worse with long training
+TODO: load the best checkpoint in terms of sum utility not necessarily reward (in case of Multi PPO)?

 * Impact of num UEs (fixed or varying within an episode)
 * Distance between BS (density)